Weltraumschaf/blog.weltraumschaf.de/content/blog/OAuth-Implicit-Flow-Considered-Harmful/index.md

 ![Sequence diagram for OAuth 2.0 Code Flow](Code-Flow.png)

 The first seven steps are merely identical to the _implicit flow_.
-The main difference here is that we do not hve a frontend but a backend in this diagram.
+The main difference here is that we do not have a frontend but a backend in this diagram.
 Of course does `my-app.com` also have a frontend, but this is rendered by the backend and does not play any role in the _authorization code flow_.
 Also a difference here is that step one is "Connect  some-api account".
 This is like the "connect GitHub/Twitter/Facebook/Whatever"-buttons you may have seen at other sites.

 The big difference in this diagram to the previous one is that we distinguish the back and forth communication in two kinds: